pulumi/pulumi-tool-cdk-importer/README.md

 ### Bulk import files

 `--import-file` is supported in all commands.
 Pass `--import-file` with no value to write `import.json`, or supply a path to choose a filename. `program iterate` also defaults to `import.json` when the flag is omitted entirely.
-- `runtime` and `program import` run preview + up against the selected stack, then write the import spec (partial on failure).
+- `runtime` and `program import` run preview + up against the selected stack, then write an import file that only includes resources still using `<PLACEHOLDER>` IDs (failed/unsupported imports).
-- `program iterate` runs preview + up against the local backend and writes the import spec (partial on failure).
+- `program iterate` runs preview + up against the local backend and writes the full enriched import spec (partial on failure) for iterative capture.

 The output includes: